 Kristin Barker — Director, Co-founder

 Kristin is co-founder and director of One Earth Sangha whose mission is to cultivate a Buddhist response to ecological crises.
 She is a graduate of Spirit Rock’s Community Dharma Leader program and now teaches with the Insight Meditation Community of Washington (DC).
 As a co-founder of White Awake, Kristin has been supporting white people since 2011 with a Dharma approach to uprooting racism in ourselves and in our world.
-With a background in technology and environmental management, she has worked at several international environmental organizations.
-She is a GreenFaith Fellow and serves on the advisory boards of Project Inside Out and the Buddhist-Catholic Dialogue on Climate Change.
+With a background in software engineering as well as environmental management, she has worked at several international environmental organizations.
+She is a GreenFaith Fellow and serves on the advisory board of Project Inside Out as well as the steering committee for Interfaith Power & Light DMV.
 Kristin was born and raised in northern New Mexico and currently lives in Washington DC, traditional lands of the Piscataway peoples.

 Lou Leonard — Co-founder